MolSSI-MDI/MDI_Mechanic/mdimechanic/report/base_report/markdown/validation.md

 ```
 Replace the script in the `script` field here so that, when executed, it will launch a calculation using your code.
 This likely means that you will need to add one or more input files to your MDI-report repository, which we recommend placing in a `tests` subdirectory.
-Your `mdimechanic.yml` is likely to end up looking something like this:
+Your `mdimechanic.yml` might end up looking something like this:
 ```YAML
 engine_tests:
   - script:
       - cd tests/test1
       - ../../${ENGINE_EXECUTABLE_PATH} -in test.inp
 ```

+The exact nature of the test calculation doesn't matter very much.
+It should be a fast calculation, since it will be run many times.
+The calculation might involve a simulation of a Lennard-Jones fluid, calculation of the single-point energy of a water molecule, or some other small computatation.
+The most important thing about the test script is that **it must return a non-zero exit value if the calculation fails**.